rancher/dashboard/docusaurus/docs/extensions/publishing.md

   - An ECI contains the Helm charts and assets within the image, and is determined by the main Extension `version` property found in `./package.json`
   - Find the reusable workflow file [here](https://github.com/rancher/dashboard/blob/master/.github/workflows/build-extension-catalog.yml)

-By default, both of these jobs are triggered by pushing into the `main` branch.
+By default, both of these actions are triggered by pushing into the `main` branch.
 This may not be your disired flow, and so you can modify the workflow file to fit your needs.

-> Note: Addition configuration information on the workflow can be found in the [Workflow Configuration](./advanced/workflow-configuration.md) section.
+> Note: Addition configuration information on the workflows can be found in the [Workflow Configuration](./advanced/workflow-configuration.md) section.

 > Note: For more information on events that trigger workflows, follow the [Github Documentation](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).

 ### Triggering a Github Workflow on Tagged Release

-The workflow job `build-extension-charts` will create tagged releases whenever a build is published, this is accomplished by the [`helm/chart-releaser-action`](https://github.com/helm/chart-releaser-action).
+The workflow `build-extension-charts` will create tagged releases whenever a build is published, this is accomplished by the [`helm/chart-releaser-action`](https://github.com/helm/chart-releaser-action).
 Instead of having the workflow run before a release is tagged, you can modify the workflow file to be triggered by a [tagged release](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#release).
 This allows you to push code to the `main` branch and create pre-releases without worrying about the automated builds kicking off.

 #### Requirements